EMPLOYERS GUIDE

 What wage am I required to pay?

-• $18.00 per hour or more and
+• [wage to be determined by committee] per hour or more and

 • The wage meets or exceeds the Job Bank’s minimum wage for your job offer’s National Occupational Classification (NOC), based on the West Kootenay region.